MarcussanMG/uTelgram-Bot/README.md

 # uTelgram-Bot
 home automation with (Arduino/Telegram/MicroPython)

-With this project you will be able to connect any device in your home and remotely moanage it via telegram with telegram bots+arduino+programming !!
+With this project you will be able to connect any device in your home and remotely manage it via telegram with telegram bots+arduino+programming !!

 In the Main file you will find an example of use featuring lights and buttons to play with (Feel free to recreate the scenary to check everything)